sticknycu/DonateInfo/README.md

 # DonateInfo
 This plugin is for show permision of the rank.
-Is for my Server.
+Is for my SkyPvP-Section.

-PHP / Java version available in different branch.
+PHP version.

 Plugin is Completed.